ssdatastax/NB_Load_Extractor/README.md

 ## NoSQLBench YAML Files
 This application automatically creates three yaml files to be used in for NoSQLBench (NB).
-[Learn more about the NoSQLBench project](https://www.datastax.com/blog/nosqlbench) *NOTE: if using different DC(s) than are in the diagnostic files, make sure to include the correct DC name(s) in the new_dc variable*
+[Learn more about the NoSQLBench project](https://www.datastax.com/blog/nosqlbench)

+*NOTE: If using different DC(s) than are in the diagnostic files, make sure to include the correct DC name(s) in the new_dc variable*

 ### *Schema* YAML
 This script is used to create the cluster's schema.